craftablescience/ChiraEngine/README.md

 To summarize the major features:
 - Native Windows and Linux support (OpenGL 4.5 Core)
 - As extensible as possible: register custom logging hooks, sound providers, resource types and providers, etc.
+- Custom preprocessing of GLSL shaders, with macros and #include directives
 - Robust resource loading and management to facilitate sharing of congruent data
 - Data-oriented design, using entities as building blocks
 - Hassle-free Discord Rich Presence